Tahirdeveloper/alkhyber_pos/README.md

 ### Database

 1. Migrate database table `php artisan migrate`
-1. `php artisan db:seed`, this will initialize settings and create and admin user for you [email: admin@gmail.com  - password: 88888888 ]
+2. `php artisan db:seed`, this will initialize settings and create and admin user for you [email: admin@gmail.com  - password: 88888888 ]
+3. Note! the migrations files and database are not present in the repository contact me at: 03171427465, 03049905209

 ### Install Node Dependencies